reetwik12/webpage/content/_index.md

 ![Alt Text](/img.jpeg)

 I am currently working in the area of hardware security of AI/ML models under the supervision on Dr. [Chester Rebeiro](https://www.cse.iitm.ac.in/~chester/) in I2SSL Lab in IIT Madras.
+We look at some attacks possible on pre-trained ML models after being deployed on an embedded device and also provide suitable countermeasures against them.

 ## Research Interests